 Little Free Libraries offer a book exchange opportunity with the “take a book, return a book” philosophy and help to promote literacy for children through adults.

-Nine Little Free Libraries have been placed in various neighborhoods and locations within the Town of Jupiter, including:
+Eight Little Free Libraries have been placed in various neighborhoods and locations within the Town of Jupiter, including:

 - Indian Creek Park

 - Pocket Park in Eastview Manor

 - Ofc.
 Bruce St. Laurent Park in Pine Gardens South

 - Abacoa Community Park

 Thank you to the artists from the Town of Jupiter Art Committee and a student from Jupiter High School who worked hard to decorate the Libraries in creative and inspiring themes: Brenda Nickolaus, Nina Fusco, Dana Sardano Sgambellone, Julie Medina, Julie Silk Beaumont, and Pamela J. Ayers.

 Through these Libraries, millions of books are exchanged each year, increasing access to books for readers of all ages and backgrounds.
 A non-profit organization, Little Free Library, helps to inspire a love of reading, builds community and sparks creativity by fostering neighborhood book exchanges around the world.